UPDATED Jan 2023

 1501 S 1st St, elizabethstreetcafe.com

-If you’re looking for a healthier breakfast option, try the red quinoa porridge at Cafe No Se.
+If you’re looking for a healthier breakfast option, try the red quinoa porridge at Cafe No Se at the South Congress Hotel.
 My fav is the ricotta hotcakes with maple syrup.

 1603 S Congress Ave, cafenoseaustin.com